-- This Policy is applicable to all individuals working at all levels and grades, including directors, senior management, officers, other employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, interns, seconded staff, casual workers and agency staff, agents, or any other person associated with t h e Company and such other persons, including those acting on behalf of our Company, as designated by the Compliance Officer (as defined below) from time to time (all of the aforesaid being collectively referred to as "Employees"). - 2.
-Whenever faced with a doubt on the applicability of this Policy, or if an act could be perceived to be a breach of this Policy, please consult the Compliance Officer.
+1. This Policy is applicable to all individuals working at all levels and grades, including directors, senior management, officers, other employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, interns, seconded staff, casual workers and agency staff, agents, or any other person associated with the Company and such other persons, including those acting on behalf of our Company, as designated by the Chief Compliance Officer (as defined below) from time to time (all of the aforesaid being collectively referred to as "Employees").

+2. Whenever faced with a doubt on the applicability of this Policy, or if an act could be perceived to be a breach of this Policy, please consult the Chief Compliance Officer.

-Compliance Officer
+Chief Compliance Officer

-- The Company shall, from time to time, designate an employee of sufficient seniority, competence and independence as the compliance officer to ensure compliance with the provisions of this Policy ("Compliance Officer") and the same shall be notified to all the Employees.
-Mr. M. J. Mahadev Prakash, Head Compliance, Legal & Company Secretary has been designated as the Compliance Officer.
-All reports, complaints, doubts or concerns in relation to this Policy shall be raised by the Employees to the Compliance Officer.
-Every query or concern raised by any Employees in relation to any suspected violation of this Policy shall be investigated by the Compliance Officer. - 2.
-Any action required to be undertaken under this ABAC Policy shall be taken by the Compliance Officer in accordance with this Policy.
-The Compliance Officer shall have a functional reporting to the Managing Director and aggravated cases of breach of this Policy shall be reported to the Managing Director / Board of Directors ("Board"). - 3.
-The Compliance Officer shall maintain a Register for Gifts, Entertainment or Corporate Hospitality, in which all Gifts offered by the Company will be recorded and maintained.
+- 1. The Company shall, from time to time, designate an employee of sufficient seniority, competence and independence as the Chief Compliance Officer to ensure compliance with the provisions of this Policy ("Chief Compliance Officer") and the same shall be notified to all the Employees.
+Mr. M. J. Mahadev Prakash, Company Secretary & Chief Compliance Officer has been designated as the Chief Compliance Officer.
+All reports, complaints, doubts or concerns in relation to this Policy shall be raised by the Employees to the Chief Compliance Officer.
+Every query or concernraised by any Employees in relation to any suspected violation of this Policy shall be investigated by the Chief Compliance Officer. - 2.
+Any action required to be undertaken under this Policy shall be taken by the Chief Compliance Officer in accordance with this Policy.
+The Chief Compliance Officer shall have a functional reporting to the Managing Director and aggravated cases of breach of this Policy shall be reported to the Managing Director / Board of Directors ("Board"). - 3.
+The Chief Compliance Officer shall maintain a Register for Gifts, Entertainment or Corporate Hospitality, in which all Gifts offered by the Company will be recorded and maintained.